 An attorney, he is director of the “Eduardo Luis Duhalde” Center for Justice and Human Rights at the National University of Lanús.
 He was director of the Institutional Violence and Citizen Security Program at CELS.
 In 2011, he became deputy secretary of Police Personnel Management and Wellbeing for the National Ministry of Security, and in 2012 was designated secretary of Coordination, Planning and Training for that ministry.
 He has been a member of CELS’ board of directors since 2014.

 Union leader and secretary of human rights at the CTA workers’ confederation, his activism was focused on Villa Constitución as a member of the committee that led the UOM (metalworkers union) strike in 1975.
 He was arrested that year and spent over seven years in prison.
 He narrated his union experience in the book Una Larga Huelga.
 Historias de metalúrgicos.
 From 1984-2008 he led the Villa Constitución section of the UOM and was secretary-general of the metalworkers union from 2000-2008.

 Anthropologist with a Ph.D. in Social Anthropology, she is a tenured professor and director of the Political and Legal Anthropology Team at UBA.
-She directs the doctoral program in Human Rights at UNLa.
+She is professor in the doctoral program in Human Rights at UNLa.
 She also directs research programs on justice, police violence and human rights.
 She has served as an expert witness in anthropology before the IHR Court.
 She has published books and numerous scientific articles on institutional violence and human rights, both in Argentina and abroad.
 She directed CELS’ Research department.